Parthita/parthita.github.io/README.md

-Then I kinda list interest in html and css and left the project.
+Then I kinda lost interest in html and css and left the project.